Develop your research skills within biological and biomedical sciences

 A typical week will include lectures, practical laboratory activities, experimental design, and data analysis in small groups or pairs.

-During each week of the summer school, you'll be assigned to one of the selected areas of biosciences research skill modules (RSM) from the following:
+During each week of the summer school, you'll be assigned to one of the selected areas of biosciences research skill modules (RSM).
+This year, a range of RSMs will be offered, including the following.

 This module aims to introduce you to the laboratory techniques used in cancer signalling study.